jaspervdj/hakyll/examples/hakyll/tutorials/part03.markdown

 ---
 title: How to write pages
-what: elaborates a little on writing pages and templates
+what: elaborates a little on writing pages
 ---

 ## The structure of a Page